Sports News Roundup: Figure skating-Chen says he has grown since disappointing Pyeongchang Games; Tennis-No special deals to allow unvaccinated players at Australian Open: official and more | Sports-Games

 Sports News Roundup: Figure skating-Chen says he has grown since disappointing Pyeongchang Games; Tennis-No special deals to allow unvaccinated players at Australian Open: official and more

-World number one Djokovic, level on 20 Grand Slam titles with Roger Federer and Rafa Nadal, declined to reveal his vaccination status again this week and said he was unsure if he would defend his Australian Open crown as authorities work out COVID-19 restrictions for the tournament.
+Irving said last week he was "being true to what feels good" by choosing not to get vaccinated after the Brooklyn Nets decided he will not be allowed to practice or play with them until he complies with New York City's COVID-19 vaccine mandate.
 Olympics-USOPC says government, not athletes, should lead Beijing debate The United States Olympic & Paralympic Committee (USOPC) on Monday refused to be drawn into the row about China's human rights record that has sparked protests in the run-up to next year's Beijing Winter Games.

 Following is a summary of current sports news briefs.